 Build Your Content Arsenal

-That’s why you want to build your personal library of content; so that you can use the right piece of content at exactly the right time.
+That’s why you want to build your library of content so that you can use the right piece of content at exactly the right time.

-Start by creating a mental index (or better yet a spreadsheet) of all of the content that is available to you.
-Be clear on what each piece is ‘saying,’ when to use it, and what buyer personas will find it useful.
+Start by creating a mental index (or better yet, a spreadsheet) of all of the content that is available to you.
+Be clear on what each piece is “saying,” when to use it, and which buyer personas will find it helpful.

 Use Technology To Maximize Your Time

 One thing that sets apart a top producer from someone who’s in the middle of the pack is that they’re ruthless with their time.
-They do what they can to maximize their time so they can spend time on what really matters — closing more deals.
-And luckily, there’s a lot of really, really killer sales tech out there that can help you do this.
+They do what they can to maximize their time so they can spend it on what matters—closing more deals.
+And luckily, there’s a lot of really, really killer sales technology out there that can help you do this.
 Everything from automating and streamlining your prospecting activities to getting a deal inked is becoming exponentially more efficient when using the right sales technology.

-If you’re lucky, and you have a kickass sales ops manager who can help get you up to speed with the latest tools, you’re all set — leverage that person’s knowledge.
+If you’re lucky and you have a kickass sales operations manager who can help get you up to speed with the latest tools, you’re all set — leverage that person’s knowledge.

 Get Up Close And Personal With Your Customer Personas

-Cultivating customer empathy will allow you to anticipate your prospects’ objections and to handle them accordingly.
-Having a deep understanding of your customers allows you to pitch directly to prospects’ pain points and position your product or service as an antidote to the things that make daily life harder for your prospects.
+Cultivating customer empathy will allow you to anticipate your prospects’ objections and handle them accordingly.
+Having a deep understanding of your customers allows you to pitch directly to their pain points and position your product or service as an antidote to the things that make their daily lives harder.

-And most importantly, when you get your customers, you come across as sincere and you’ll pass the ‘sniff’ test of whether you really get their needs or if you’re just an order taker trying to get the sale.
+And most importantly, when you get your customers, you come across as sincere, and you’ll pass the “sniff” test of whether you get their needs or if you’re just an order taker trying to get the sale.